yokecd/yoke/readme.md

 ## Overview

-yoke is a Helm-inspired infrastructure-as-code (IaC) package deployer.
+Yoke is a Helm-inspired infrastructure-as-code (IaC) package deployer designed to provide a more powerful, safe, and programmatic way to define and deploy packages.
+While Helm relies heavily on static YAML templates, Yoke takes IaC to the next level by allowing you to leverage general-purpose programming languages for defining packages, making it safer and more powerful than its predecessors.

-The philosophy behind yoke is that Kubernetes packages should be described via code.
+Kubernetes packages should be described via code.
 Programming environments have control flow, test frameworks, static typing, documentation, error management, and versioning.
 They are ideal for building contracts and enforcing them.

-yoke deploys "flights" to Kubernetes (think helm charts or packages).
-A flight is a wasm executable that outputs the Kubernetes resources making up the package as JSON/YAML to stdout.
+Yoke deploys "flights" to Kubernetes (think helm charts or packages).
+A flight is a wasm executable that outputs the Kubernetes resources making up the package (as JSON or YAML) to stdout.

-yoke embeds a pure-Go wasm runtime (wazero) and deploys your flight to Kubernetes.
-It keeps track of the different revisions for any given release and provides capabilities such as rollbacks and inspection.
+Yoke embeds a pure-Go wasm runtime (wazero) and deploys your flight to Kubernetes.
+It tracks revisions for each release and supports capabilities like rollbacks and inspection.

 ## Theme

-Every Kubernetes related project needs a theme.
-Although K8 has historically inspired nautical themes, yoke is a slight departure from the norm as it tries to move away from the YAML centric world-view of Kubernetes.
-Therefore yoke has an aviation related theme.
+Yoke has an aviation related theme.
 Core commands, for example, are named `takeoff`, `descent`, `blackbox` and `mayday`.
 However their less whimsical aliases exist as well: `up / apply`, and `down / rollback`.

 ## Installation